OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 the actual input line to trigger the action.
 All matching actions are evaluated, not only the first!

-There are some kinds of action:
+There are some kinds of patterns:

 * Regexp pattern: a regular expression e.g. /^[0-9]+/
 * Expression pattern: any expression e.g. NF > 4